 (Photo credit: Uber)

-In the 15 months leading up to the key council decision that largely swung in Uber’s favour, there was a sharp spike in the number of attempted contacts on September 29.
+In the 15 months leading up to the key council decision that swung in Uber’s favour, there was a sharp spike in the number of attempted contacts on September 29.
 These were mostly emails Joshua Wozenilek, CEO of Dijoto Inc., sent councillors and staff.
 His company provides driver cashiering and client invoicing software for traditional taxi companies.

 “Our recent lobbying efforts were focused on educating city councillors that UberX provides the same service as taxi companies and that they follow the same fundamental business model,” said Wozenilek.